walidhkhan/professional-readme-generator/README.md

 <div id='Installation'/>

 ## Installation
-In order to use this project, please clone this repository, install the dependencies,  and run 'node index' from the programs root directory.
+In order to install this application, please clone this repository, install the dependencies by running 'npm i' in the terminal, and run 'node index' from the programs root directory.

 <div id='Usage'/>